bhugoVilela/palette.nvim/README.md

 your preferences (`:Palette new`).
 - **Instant Feedback**: Real-time preview of color changes with automatic updates on file save (`BufWrite`).
+- **Powerful**: Features like `palette-no-export` and `palette-include` extend the highlights syntax in powerful ways to make creating colorschemes a breeze.
+`:h palette-extended-syntax`
 - **Simple Export**: Generate and export your customized color schemes with a single command (`:Palette export [name?]`).
 Once exported, your theme will be available in `:colorscheme <name>`